The Stewardship Question

 Annual New Visitors First-time guests per year

-Members in Formation Pathway Small group, discipleship class, etc.
+Members in Formation Pathway Small group, class, etc.

 45%